 The weather was cold, but we all laughed and enjoyed the ride.
 One of the kids on teh ride said it “extreme caroling” because of the wind and the cold, but he was laughing and having a good time too.
 After we sang to our last house, we returned briefly to the fire station to pick up our individual cars and then met at the Wells new home for hot chocolate and goodies.
 The Wells are a couple in our ward whose house burned to the ground last year and have just now completed building the replacement.
 They were so happy to be in their new home and we were so happy to enjoy their hospitality and see their beautiful new home.

 Monday, December 11, 2017

 On December 2, 2017 the activities committee hosted one of the largest events of the year which is our annual Christmas Party and Book Drive.
 As always, people in the branch, signed up to bring much of the food—many salads, vegetable dishes and potato dishes.
 Ham, rolls, pies and whip cream were provided.
 We had two serving tables set up which were each two long tables long and all were crowded with delicious holiday food.
 Rick Peetz acted as the mc and did a wonderful job.
 He included in his commentary a reading of the Christmas story from Luke.

-After the reading of the Christmas story, he introduced the entertainment, the Stradley family, who delighted us all with singing, guitar playing, drumming and storytelling.
-At the end of their program, they introduced Santa and both kids and adults waited to give him their Christmas list.
-While Santa was checking his naughty and nice lists, other attendees visited and got to know each other better.
+After the reading of the Christmas story, Rick introduced our entertainment, the Stradley family.
+Steven Stradley played the guitar and sang and Sister Stradley played a “drum in a box” instrument and also sang.
+Their presentation was delightful and the participants greatly enjoy it.
+At the end of their short program, they introduced Santa in a cute way and both kids and adults waited to give him their Christmas list.
+We played a Christmas game during this time so that people would get to know each other better.